kenjones-cisco/building-openapis/content/references/design.md

 ### Basic Structure

-Three major parts of the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) that provide the overall definition of an API.
+Three major parts of the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) :fa-external-link: that provide the overall definition of an API.